Kenshiki Labs

 What Workshop is

-The full Kenshiki bounded-synthesis pipeline on shared infrastructure.
-Compiler, retrieval, Claim Ledger, and output-state assignment all run inside Kenshiki.
-Generation can happen through Kenshiki-hosted Kadai or an approved model API, both receiving only the constrained context Kenshiki provides.
+The full Kenshiki Labs bounded-synthesis pipeline on shared infrastructure.
+Compiler, retrieval, Claim Ledger, and output-state assignment all run inside Kenshiki Labs.
+Generation can happen through Kenshiki Labs-hosted Kadai or an approved model API, both receiving only the constrained context Kenshiki Labs provides.

 • Use shared Kadai or a BYOK/public endpoint as the generation layer